csv2uppaal/csv2uppaal/README.txt

 IMPORTANT: If you are running 64 bit versions of linux or mac, download and install the 64 bit development version of UPPAAL verifyta.

-On mac, copy (drag and drop) the file verifyta into the directory:
+On Mac, copy (drag and drop) the file verifyta into the directory:
 /Applications/

-On linux, copy verifyta into the directory (sudo cp verifyta /usr/local/bin):
+On GNU/Linux, copy verifyta into the directory (sudo cp verifyta /usr/local/bin):
 /usr/local/bin/

+On Windows, copy verifyta into the directory C:\Program Files\Uppaal\bin-Win32.

 Then csv2uppaal will be able to locate verifyta automatically.

+csv2uppaal will always search for verifyta on the current directory also.

-If you prefer to place the verifyta in other directory, you need to modify the path in the script csv2uppaal.sh manually.
+If you prefer to place the verifyta in other directory, you need to modify the path in the CONFIG file manually.

 TROUBLE-SHOOTING: